Check Mii Out Channel: Posting Plaza

 Users were able to submit their Mii(s) for other Mii creators around the world to view.
 When a Mii was submitted to the Posting Plaza, a twelve-digit entry number was assigned to it (#### - #### - ####), so others could find it using the search function.
 The submitted Miis were also given two initials by their creator and the Mii's talent.

 If a person liked a Mii, it could be imported to his or her Mii Channel plaza.
 An imported Mii could not be edited, but could have been used in Wii games that use the Mii interface.
 People could favorite Miis, and the Mii would be given a rank out of five stars, depending on how many people liked the Mii.
 The artisan was also given a ratings rank of anywhere from one to five stars.

+Miis from the Posting Plaza could be imported into Wii Sports Resort which would allow user-created Miis to appear as opponents and spectators in various sports.
+It would show the initials of the Mii and the player could even check out their entry number.
+After the discontinuation of the channel, this is no longer possible.

 Every month, the Posting Plaza had a "Mii Artisan" ranking section that lasted for the entire month.
 The first ranking Mii Artisan by the end of the month was declared a "Master Mii Artisan".